ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 - `1`

     Generic or unspecified error (current practice)
-    The "monitor" operation shall return this for a crashed, hung or otherwise non-functional resource.
+    The "monitor" action shall return this for a crashed, hung or otherwise non-functional resource.

 - `2`